 DIRECTIONS: From Lake Tahoe take the Highway 28/431 junction .Keep following 431 pass Tahoe meadows until it reaches the summit of Mt.
 Rose summit at 8911 feet.
 Look for the Forest service parking lot and TRTA signs left of the summit.
 From Reno take highway 395/431 junction and follow this windy road to the summit of Mr. Rose

 Mt.
-Rose trailhead bathroom facilities are temporarily closed.
+Rose trailhead bathroom facilities are temporarily closed but there are 2 portapotties.
 Several informational signs explaining the Tahoe Rim Trail Association and description of the hike and natural history.
 The Trailhead sign indicates 2 routes to the Mt .Rose summit.
 The TRTA hikers only trail heads to the right and does not allow bikes.
 The Relay connecter trail heads to the left and it will eventually have a sign indicating the way to the Relay peak as well as the summit of Mt.
 Rose.
 This trail can be used by bikers as well as hikers.

 The Relay Peak alternate trail to Frog Pond, Galena Falls and the summit of Mt.
 Rose will be included later in this blog.